exercism/v3/languages/elixir/exercises/concept/exceptions/.docs/introduction.md

 - The module will have a `:message` field.
 - The module can be be used with `raise/1` and `raise/2` to raise the intended error

-The _Exception Behaviour_ also specifies two required callbacks: `message/1` and `exception/1`.
-Despite being required, `message/1` is often left to be implemented by the _behavior_, but it is common to implement `exception/1` instead to get custom error messages.
+The _Exception Behaviour_ also specifies two callbacks: `message/1` and `exception/1`.
+If unimplemented, default implementations will be used. `message/1` transforms the error-struct to a readable message when called by `raise/_`. `exception/1` allows additional context to be added to the message when it is called with `raise/2`

 ## Defining an exception